 BE PREPARED FOR FLIGHT OR FIGHT

 Being in the mindset that you will fight to protect yourself and knowing how you will do that ahead of time not only gives you greater confidence but increases your chance of successfully defending yourself.
 Escape is always the best option.
 Being aware and thinking defensively will help you to see “the possibilities” of flight or fight before anything happens.
-I would suggest that if you choose to carry a firearm, that you take an armed personal defense course and if you do not carry a firearm, a basic self defense course is highly recommended.
-These self-defense programs should include simulated assaults with a fully padded instructor in realistic rape and attack scenarios, to allow you to practice what you’ve learned.
+I would suggest that if you choose to carry a firearm, that you take an armed personal defense course.
+If you do not carry a firearm, a basic self defense course is highly recommended.
+These self-defense programs should include simulated realistic attach scenarios, to allow you to practice what you’ve learned.

 Just as we teach our children to stay away from strangers, we need to practice what we teach.
 Keep your distance when walking past strangers and be observant and mentally prepared.
 If a car pulls up and needs assistance, keep a very safe distance if you choose to offer help – or simply keep moving.
 With the internet becoming one of the most common ways we meet new people, extreme caution should be used when giving out any personal information or addresses.
 Everyone and anyone can look and seem “safe” online.
 Trust no one.